 - Select the Apple menu and go to System Preferences > Apple ID > iCloud.
 If you don’t see Apple ID, click Sign In, enter your Apple ID and password, then click iCloud.

 - Select or deselect each app or feature according to your preference.

 There are more ways to store your files and photos, including some we don’t recommend.
 Tap or click here to check out our report on storage options.

 Setting up iCloud on your Apple Watch

 - For an Apple Watch, you pair with your iPhone: If your Apple watch is paired with your iPhone, you’ll see information from your iPhone’s iCloud selections on your Apple Watch.

 - You can change the information that appears on your Apple Watch by changing settings in the Apple Watch app on your iPhone.

-- If your Apple Watch was set up by a family member, you can use the Settings app on your Apple Watch to turn iCloud on or off for apps and features.
+- If a family member sets up your Apple Watch, you can use the Settings app on your Apple Watch to turn iCloud on or off for apps and features.

 Setting up iCloud on your Apple TV